 I love Gado Gado!!
 This Indonesian vegetable dish is inspired by my Balinese cooking class; which I did when I was there on holiday.
 I love Indonesian food soooo much!!
 Back home I made the Bumbu Bali paste recipe and used it for many dishes (check here).
 I used the Bumbu Bali paste basis for the homemade peanut sauce and tempeh.
 Gado Gado is a vegetarian semi warm salad, but you can add chicken sate if you want your meat.
 If you leave out the eggs you can even make it vegan!
 For everybody Gado Gado is a perfect and a healthy option on the menu!!!
 You can have it for dinner or lunch.
 I have eaten a lot of Gado Gado through my Indo trips, but Gado Gado is served in many different ways.
 I can’t say there is only one Gado Gado, that is way I call this dish: Veggie Style Gado Gado!!!!

-What do you need for 4 diners of Mirja Style Gado Gado?
+What ingredients do you need for 4 diners of Veggie Style Gado Gado?

 - 1 hour of your time

 - Blender or other food processor

 - Steam oven or steam pan for the vegetables